 For car occupants, contact with the car's interior, exacerbated by the presence of intrusion, is the greatest source of fatal and serious injury.
 The recent priority in frontal impact protection has been to improve the car structure to endure severe offset impacts with little or no intrusion.
 Without intrusion, the seat belts and airbags have the space to decelerate the occupant with minimum injury risk.
+One consequence of stiffening the vehicle structure for offset tests can be an increase in the vehicle crash pulse.
+This is often a cause of serious and fatal chest injury to elderly occupants via transmitted loads through the seat belt webbing.
+Therefore, a balance between intrusion prevention and crash pulse has to be carefully weighed

 A full width frontal barrier test is used in other regions of the world to test occupant restraint systems.
 Both tests are needed to ensure crash protection for car occupants (Peden et al. WHO, 2004).
+In January 2015, EuroNCAP introduced an additional frontal test procedure.
+A full offset impact at 50 km/h into a concrete block assesses the vehicle restraint system for 5th percentile female occupants sitting in the rear and in the driver's seat.

-Side impact French, Swedish and UK national data has been analysed and shown that around one quarter of car occupant casualties is injured as a result of a side impact.
-However, this rises to between 29% and 38% for those fatally injured, illustrating their more injurious nature.
+Side impact.
+French, Swedish and UK national data has been analysed and shown that around one quarter of car occupant casualties are injured as a result of a side impact.
+However, this rises to between 29% and 38% for those fatally injured, illustrating their increased risk.
 In side impacts 60% of casualties are 'struck side' (SS) occupants and 40% are 'non-struck side' (NSS).

 The proportion of fatal casualties in simple car to car or car to pole impacts is substantial, 50% and 67% for the UK and France (EEVC, 2010).
 In side impacts the struck side occupant is directly involved in the impact.
 Contact with the car interior is difficult to prevent so the aim is to improve the nature of the intrusion and provide padding and side-airbags.